-Mount Hood Tragedy: Two Teens Fall 150-Feet To Their Death While Hiking In Oregon
+Mount Hood Tragedy: Two Teens Fall 150 Feet To Their Death While Hiking In Oregon

 — PDX News Now (@pdxnewsnow) August 15, 2017

-Because the 19-year-old friends fell off the trail, investigators have also not been able to determine exactly where the pair were when the lost their footing.
+Because the 19-year-old friends fell off the trail, investigators have also not been able to determine exactly where the pair were when they lost their footing.
 Both Place and Lang were pronounced dead at the scene by Portland Mountain Rescue team members on Saturday evening.

-The Clackamas County law enforcement officer said the 6-mile hike to the Timberline Lodge traverses difficult terrain and has multiple switchbacks, twists, and turns.
+The Clackamas County law enforcement officers said the six-mile hike to the Timberline Lodge traverses difficult terrain and has multiple switchbacks, twists, and turns.
 Mountain Wave Search and Rescue volunteer Chris Schloe believes Lang and Place had to go down into the waterfall area to continue along their hike.
 Schloe told KATU reporters the ravines and canyons around Mount Hood make communications extremely difficult.

 Two College Girls Die While Climbing Mount Hood https://t.co/vVTAlDUUjR